 The price of a good sleeping pad varies from less than $50 to well over $200.
 Foam pads are the cheapest, and lightweight air pads are usually the most expensive.

 As you determine your sleeping pad budget, remember your pad is an important piece of gear that will affect your quality of rest after a long day on the trail.

 Different backpackers have different comfort preferences.
 The most comfortable pad is the one that allows you to sleep soundly after a full day of hiking.
 Before you purchase a pad, make sure that it meets your criteria for size, thickness, materials, price, and above all else, comfort.

 On the low end, lightweight air pads can be as little as 8 ounces.
 Heavy foam pads may weigh well over a pound.
 A four-season pad will contain more material and insulation, and a total weight between 12 and 18 ounces is normal.

 Side sleepers will want a thicker pad than back sleepers.
 If you consistently sleep on your side, consider purchasing an air pad that is at least 3 inches thick.
-The Big Agnes Q-Core scored high marks from our side sleepers.
+The Big Agnes Boundary Deluxe scored high marks from our side sleepers.

-For cold weather camping, you’ll want a sleeping pad with an R-value of at least 5.
-The Sea to Summit Comfort Plus Insulated pad fits the bill.
+For cold-weather or winter camping, you’ll want a sleeping pad with an R-value of at least 5.
+The Sea to Summit Comfort Plus Insulated or Exped Ultra 7R pads fit the bill.